Berlin to Zurich: Day Two of Our Exciting Adventure Across Europe

 Day Two: Berlin and Zürich

 Once we were all fed, it was time to check out.
 The great thing about A&O Hostels is that alot of them have a locked luggage room on site that you can use for free.
-Therefore we were able to leave our luggage while we went to explore.
+So we could leave our luggage while we went to explore.

 We started the day by taking the M5 tram from the stop at Clara-Jaschke-Strasse which is right outside the train station through the city to Alexanderplatz.
 Jaxon had seen the TV tower on YouTube and wanted to see it.
 While I wasn’t sure if we could go up it, I thought we could at least ride a tram and then see it from the ground.
 Each Monday, Chris calls his Mum so while we were at the tower he quickly rang his Mum to show the sights looking up at the tower.
 I popped into a shop nearby to buy postcards.
 I’d had this great idea to write postcards to the grandparents (my parents and Chris’s parents) in each city we were in – but probably post once we got home because buying stamps wasn’t as simple as I thought it should be in some places.